close search ×

 Health Effects of Diesel Fume Exposure

-In May 2002, the Environmental Protection Agency (EPA) issued its health assessment for diesel exhaust which found diesel particulate matter to be a “likely” carcinogen.
+In 1988, the National Institute of Occupational Safety and Health (NIOSH) concluded that diesel exhaust fumes were linked to cancer and noted that railroad workers were among those workers most likely to be exposed.
+Similarly, in May 2002, the Environmental Protection Agency (EPA) issued its health assessment for diesel exhaust which found diesel particulate matter to be a “likely” carcinogen.
 Diesel particle exposure poses a unique threat due to its compound nature, consisting of a carbon core that acts as a magnet for numerous other toxins.
 The result is a hazardous mixture of fine particles, nitrogen oxides, carbon monoxide and many other toxic metals and gases.

 Fine particles in these fumes have been linked to a wide variety of serious health impacts, ranging from respiratory ailments such as asthma attacks to heart attacks, stroke, and premature death.
 A recent report by the Clean Air Task Force states that approximately 21,000 people die prematurely each year due to particulate matter pollution from diesel exposure.
 Approximately 3,000 of these premature deaths are due to lung cancer from these exposures, as diesel exhaust presents a lung cancer risk 7.5 times higher than the cancer risks of all other air toxins combined.

 Diesel locomotives account for a significant portion of diesel emissions.
-The Clean Air Task Force report further states that occupational exposures to diesel fumes are among the highest environmental exposures, primarily associated with an increased incidence of lung cancer.
-However, a study of railroad workers suggests that diesel exposure may also have caused serious and permanent impairment to the central nervous system.
+The Clean Air Task Force report further states that occupational exposures to diesel exhaust fumes are among the highest environmental exposures, primarily associated with an increased incidence of lung cancer.
+Many studies have been published linking diesel exhaust fumes to different types of cancer, as well as lung disease and death.

 Contact Our Diesel Fume & Exhaust Exposure Attorney